I've re-written the

 replies as to your mail as you would, and keeps a little database of

-recent correspondents it has sent a reply to so that it can avoid
+recent correspondents to which it has sent a reply to so that it can

-sending multiple annoying replies to every message someone sends to you,
+avoid sending multiple annoying replies to every message someone sends

-resending a new reply only every week or so.
-It also avoids sending
+to you, resending a new reply only every week or so.
+It also avoids

-replies to mailing list mail, bounces of your own mail, etc. This
+sending replies to mailing list mail, bounces of your own mail, etc.

-version has many enhancements and many bug fixes over the original.
+This version has many other enhancements and many, many, bug fixes over

 while you are away on vacation.
 You simply write a template message to